tsaie79/virtual-kubelet-cmd/README.md

 ## Introduction

 This document provides essential insights and solutions for the effective implementation of Horizontal Pod Autoscaling (HPA) in Kubernetes, specifically for VK.
 It emphasizes the importance of VK establishing accurate pod conditions, crucial for the optimal functioning of HPA.
+Check `test-run/HPA/README.md` for more details.

 ## Understanding Autoscaling through Code Analysis